Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

 \item The action of $D\phi_t^{X_{(\lambda,n,p)}}$ on $\R^3$ preserves a splitting $\Es\oplus\Ec\oplus\Eu$ into three line bundles

 and for every $p\in\R^2\times\R/\Z$ we have that

 where $\Vert\cdot\Vert$ is the standard Euclidean norm on $\R^2\times\R/\Z$. \end{enumerate} \end{rem}

-\paragraph{Cross-shaped neighbourhood.} Start with the standard partition in four quadrants $\{\D_i:i=1,\dots,4\}$ of the plane $\R^2$ along the vertical and horizontal axes.
+\paragraph*{Cross-shaped neighborhood} Start with the standard partition in four quadrants $\{\D_i:i=1,\dots,4\}$ of the plane $\R^2$ along the vertical and horizontal axes.
 Given two real numbers $0<r_2<r_1<1$ consider the region $Q_1=Q_1(r_1,r_2)\subset \D_1$ delimited by the segments:

 By analogy we define the corresponding regions $Q_i\subset \D_i$ in each quadrant $i=2,3,4$.
-The union of these four regions determines a compact neighbourhood $Q=Q(r_1,r_2)$ of $0\in\R^2$, as in the figure above.
+The union of these four regions determines a compact neighborhood $Q=Q(r_1,r_2)$ of $0\in\R^2$, as in Figure \ref{fig_region_Q}.

 Define the sets $\mathbb{V}_i=\mathbb{V}_i(r_1,r_2)\subset \D_i\times\R/\Z$ and $\mathbb{V}=\mathbb{V}(r_1,r_2)\subset\R^2\times\R/\Z$ by